Q: Nothing is FREE!, What is the catch?

 Q: How can I make a donation to Honor Flight?

 A: Anyone can make a donation.
 All donations are tax deductible under the 501c(3) designation from the IRS, please use the "DONATE HERE" link or accessed through the "Donations Button" on the "home page".

-Q: Is there a new policy about the age and war service of the Veterans eligible?
+Q: Is there a policy about the age and war service of the veterans eligible?

-A: Yes, when Honor Flight was started, we were limited to World War ll veterans and in 2014 we moved on to honor the Korean veterans.
-We are still taking all World War ll and Korean veterans that want to make the trip, but as of the 2015 flying season, we are accepting applications from any veterans above the age of 65, All veterans qualify.
+A: We are accepting applications from all veterans who served stateside or oversees above the age of 65, all veterans qualify.
 We will not leave anyone behind!
 A veteran is defined as someone who served in the military.
 A veteran list is being compiled by veteran age, oldest traveling first.
 Please apply so we can put you on the list now.
-Applications will be held over from year to year, you do not need to re-apply every year.
+You will need to fill out a new application online every year.

 Q: "I am not a hero - those guys paid the ultimate sacrifice for our freedom and I do not deserve to go."

 A: We understand your reluctance to be called a hero, but anyone that was drafted or volunteered to serve our country is eligible.
 The Honor Flight Tour honors all those that did not return.
 We lay wreaths and have a ceremony at all of the War memorials: World War ll, Korean and Vietnam.
 We view the Changing of the Guard at Arlington and often are privileged to lay the wreath in a very touching ceremony sponsored by the Old Guard, protectors of the Tomb.
 Please join us to honor those that did not return as well as those of you that did.
 You are all heroes in our eyes!

 Q: Will a health issue prevent a vet from flying?